CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 | Med Injector   | Small  | ---        | 500 g  | Injects RA21E to treat injuries.

 ### Operation
+The basic operation is based on the frame mirroring the pilot's motions.
+This works well for movement, though fine manipulation takes practice as pilots must adapt to the suit's feedback.
+Once certified, a pilot receives additional training in their field, learning to use their specialized equipemnt.
+The exosuit is easily outfitted for hazardous environments ranging from frozen tundra to burning deserts, from underwater to orbit.

 ### Repairs
+The frame itself is somewhat difficulty to repair due to the complex components and the titanium used.
+Plating (aside from carbide) can be field repaired as long as the plate has not been completely destroyed.
+Destroyed plates can have their connectors salvaged and used to create new plates with the right equipment.
+Modules are complicated electronics packed into very tight containers, making repairs extremely difficult.

 # Balance
 ### Power Consumption